 Cloud spend in the global retail industry is expected to grow at an annual growth rate of 16.3% over the next 5 years (2021 to 2025).
 As more retail customers shift to online shopping, for public health reasons and for convenience, retail has increasingly become digital-first, both for customer-facing and back-office functions.

-Since COVID-19 began, millions of new customers have adopted and increased their online shopping in response to public health and social distancing concerns.
+Millions of new customers have adopted and increased their online shopping in response to public health and social distancing concerns.
 Retailers have followed suit, shifting to a largely digital-first retail strategy.
 Global customers increased their online spending by $900 billion in 2020 compared to the prior year, and that trend will continue.

 Retailers have scaled up their digital capabilities to keep up with surging online demand, and they’ve turned to the cloud for support.
 So how exactly is the cloud improving retail, in both customer-facing and back-office functions?
 Let's look at five factors making an impact.